jhermann/jupyter-by-example/publish/README.md

 There are different ways to publish your notebooks, choose one that best fits your concrete situation.
-For example, publishing publically (on teh internet) or within an organization requires workflows fitting the specific environment.
+For example, publishing publically (on the internet) or within an organization requires workflows fitting the specific environment.